rhobs/observability-operator/README.md

-# monitoring-stack-operator
+# observability-operator

-The monitoring stack operator is a Kubernetes operator which enables the management of independent and self-contained, Prometheus-based monitoring stacks through Kubernetes CRDs.
+The Observability Operator (previously known as Monitoring Stack Operator) is a Kubernetes operator which enables the management of Monitoring, Logging and Tracing stacks through Kubernetes CRDs.

 The project is based on the [controller-runtime](https://github.com/kubernetes-sigs/controller-runtime) library.